-If, in your opinion, the taxable value of your property exceeds the value indicated in the real estate market, please call or come in to the Assessor’s Office and discuss your appraisal with an appraiser in the Assessor’s Office.
-The Assessor welcomes the opportunity to review any evidence you can provide that will show the valuation is unrealistic.
+If, in your opinion, the taxable value of your property exceeds the value indicated in the real estate market, please call or come in to the Assessor’s Office to discuss your property value with an appraiser.
+The Assessor will gladly review any evidence you can provide that will show that we may be exceeding market value.

 If, after discussing the matter with the Assessor’s staff, a difference of opinion still exists, you may appeal your assessment to the County Board of Equalization.
-You may obtain the forms from the Assessor’s Office during the month of December and until the deadline for filing, which is January 15 unless it falls on a holiday or weekend, which then would make the deadline the next business day.
-Please call (702) 455-4997 to have an appeal form mailed to you.
-The forms are relatively easy so you may represent yourself rather than incur legal expenses.
+You may obtain the forms from the Assessor’s Office during the month of December up until the filing deadline of January 15.
+If January 15 falls on a holiday or weekend, the deadline would extend to the next business day.
+Please call (702) 455-4997 to discuss your value and/or have an appeal form mailed or emailed to you.

 If the County Board, after hearing your petition, still agrees with the Assessor’s appraisal, you may appeal the County Board’s decision to the State Board of Equalization.
 If the State Board also agrees with the Assessor’s Office and you still disagree, you may take your appeal to District Court.